Mystery In Wuhan: Recovered Coronavirus Patients Test Negative ... Then Positive

 But Caixin, an independent Chinese news outlet, reported earlier this week that Wuhan hospitals were continuing to see new cases of asymptomatic virus carriers, citing a health official who said he had seen up to a dozen such cases a day.

-Responding to inquiries about how the city was counting asymptomatic cases, Wuhan's health commission said Monday that they were quarantining new asymptomatic patients in specialized wards for 14 days.
+Responding to inquiries about how the city was counting asymptomatic cases, Wuhan's health commission said Monday that it is quarantining new asymptomatic patients in specialized wards for 14 days.
 Such patients would be included in new daily case counts if they develop symptoms during that time, authorities said.

 "Based on available World Health Organization data, new infections are mainly transmitted by patients who have developed symptoms.
 Hence [asymptomatic cases] may not be the main source of transmission," the commission said.